mauroservienti/milestone.github.io/_posts/journaling-as-a-continuous-learning-process.md

 ## Conclusion

 There are two things that I don't like.
 Getting at my desk every morning and being faced with the question, "what am I going to do today?," is one.
-It is an open door for context switching and unproductivity.
+It is an open door for context switching and non-productivity.
 It can only destroy my day.
-The second is that I'm bad at is brainstorming alone.
+The second is that I'm bad at brainstorming alone.
 If I need to sit down and think about questions like "what can I improve?" or "what's going wrong?" it'll get me nowhere.
 Carefully planning my week proved to be extremely effective in answering the first question.
 Journaling appears to be influential in shaping what's next.

 ---